-Property Description spectrum.cluster.nodeID Set this to an integer value to use as the ID for this node.
+Description Set this to an integer value to use as the ID for this node.
 The ID must be an integer and must be unique among all nodes in the cluster.
-Tip: We recommend that the first node you install have a node ID of 1, the second one 2, and so on. spectrum.repository.server.cluster.nodeCount This property sets the number of repository nodes in the cluster.
+Tip: We recommend that the first node you install have a node ID of 1, the second one 2, and so on.
+This property sets the number of repository nodes in the cluster.
 This property must be set on nodes that run a Neo4j instance.
 The way in which you specify this property depends upon your cluster configuration: For cluster configurations with separate servers and repositories: Set this flag in the spectrum-container.properties file on each repository node configuration, and not on the server node configurations.
-For combined server-repository configurations: Set the property in the spectrum-container.properties file on each node of the cluster. spectrum.runtime.hostname Un-comment this property and set this property to the load balancer host name. spectrum.runtime.port Un-comment this property and set this property to the port on which you have configured the load balancer to listen. spectrum.repository.addresses Set this to the same IP address specified in spectrum.cluster.address.
+For combined server-repository configurations: Set the property in the spectrum-container.properties file on each node of the cluster.
+Un-comment this property and set this property to the load balancer host name.
+Un-comment this property and set this property to the port on which you have configured the load balancer to listen.
+Set this to the same IP address specified in spectrum.cluster.address.
 The default value localhost cannot be used in a clustered environment.
 If you are configuring a server node in a server-only cluster, specify the IP addresses of the nodes in the configuration database cluster.
 Separate each with a comma.